cerndb/zkpolicy/docs/README.md

     * [Configuration](#configuration)

 ## Features
-zkPolicy is a ZooKeeper tool that provides:
+zkpolicy is a ZooKeeper tool that provides:
 * Visualization of ZooKeeper zNode tree structure
 * Generation of reports for ZooKeeper security auditing (with sections for Four Letter Words, ACL overview for tree, query and check results)
 * Enforcing ACL policies on znode subtrees